 I’ve been living away from Australia for around 8 and 1/2 years now.
-Yep, it is creeping up on a decade, ouch!
+Yep, it is creeping up on a decade!
 But the reality for Alex and I is that one of us will always be an expat.
 Since we’ve lived in several countries, a lot of people ask us how we organize our visas to live abroad.
-We are pretty fortunate as Alex has multiple passports (Jason Born style!) and I can usually convince employers to give me a work visa.
+We are pretty fortunate as Alex has multiple passports (Jason Born style!).
+I can usually convince employers to give me a work visa.
 But here I want to share my American green card story, and how I’m struggling to keep it.

-With all this in place we had to fly to Sydney for our interview because the Melbourne office does not process visas.
-So we booked flights and a private room in a hostel in Kings Cross, a cheap and “colourful” place to stay if ever visiting Sydney.
+With all this in place we had to fly to Sydney for our interview.
+The USA Consulate in Melbourne does not process USA residency visas.
+So we booked flights and a private room in a hostel in Kings Cross, a lively neighborhood of Sydney.
 We had our friends write us letters saying what an awesome couple we are and printed old emails and packed our wedding album.
 Alex and I discussed what we would say if we were in separate rooms, because we thought it would be like in the movies.
 WRONG!

 Next we were up, but we were together, not like in the movies!
 We told our story, and the most “interesting question” we were asked… what annoys you the most about each other?
 My response- he cracks his fingers all the time, like even when he is sleeping (seriously this is still annoying!).
 Then he started processing us, and I was like hang on mister, don’t you want to see all the wonderful things I put together, just for you?… his response… no you guys are fine.
 Gaaah!!
 So back to our seats to wait.
 Mr internet got his visa before us and finally we were called and I was handed my passport with my pretty American visa in it!

-So off we went to celebrate and there is no better place then to go sit by the Opera house with a view of the Sydney harbor and drink a bottle of wine and eat!
-After months of planning and stress had finally come to a conclusion, we thoroughly enjoyed our afternoon on the harbor.
+So off we went to celebrate.
+And there is no better place then to sit by the Opera house, with a view of the Sydney harbor.
+Given the circumstances, that was the most celebratory bottle of wine in our lives.
+After months of planning and stress had finally come to a conclusion.
+We thoroughly enjoyed our afternoon on the harbor.